hchsiao/ChipCMake/README.md

 - Automate various repetitive (and error-prone) stuff in the traditional flow

 ### Role
 - Package (a.k.a.
-IP) manage system
+IP) management system
   - take advantage from the git submodule mechanism to manage sub-designs, each project can point its IP to any branch and version
   - SystemVerilog package as namespace
-  - parameters are propergated from
+  - parameters are propergated from the parent design (for each instantiation in the cmake script)
 - Build system
   - pre-processing, IP configuration, run synthesis, run P&R
 - Unit testing (a.k.a. functional verification) framework